Tonnage: Net tonnage

 Net tonnage (NT) is based on a calculation of the volume of all cargo spaces of the ship.
 It indicates a vessel's earning space and is a function of the moulded volume of all cargo spaces of the ship.

 Panama Canal/UMS

 The Panama Canal/Universal Measurement System (PC/UMS) is based on net tonnage modified for Panama Canal purposes.
 PC/UMS is based on a mathematical formula to calculate a vessel's total volume; one PC/UMS net ton is equivalent to 100 ft3 of capacity.

 Suez Canal Net Tonnage

 The Suez Canal Net Tonnage (SCNT) is derived with a number of modifications from the former net register tonnage of the Moorsom System and was established by the International Commission of Constantinople in its Protocol of 18 December 1873.
-It is still in use, as amended by the Rules of Navigation of the Suez Canal Authority and is registered in the Suez Canal Tonnage Certificate.
+The measurement is still in use, as amended by the Rules of Navigation of the Suez Canal Authority and is registered in the Suez Canal Tonnage Certificate.